CodeYourFuture/mentors-pack-contents/src/code-of-conduct.md

 + **Whilst you're a student, arrive on time**.
 Lots of people are giving freely of their time and knowledge to make the class possible and giving up other commitments to be here.
 Respect that, and always be on time.

-+  **Leave our space cleaner and tidier than when we arrive**.
++  **Leave our space cleaner and tidier than when we arrived**.
 We are hosted by generous folks who are offering their space (and time) to help us - the least we can do is to keep their space tidy and clean, and consider it our own.

 +  **Communication is key (and in English)**.
 Setup Slack on your phone and computer, and use it all the time to ask and provide help, enquire about the classes etc...
 Also, the classes help lots of the students (and volunteers!) to improve their English as a nice side effect, so even if you share a language with some of the participants, resist the temptation and speak in English!